johnalpha74/100-Days-of-Python/Day 03/README.md

-# Day 1 - Working with Variables in Python to Manage Data
+# Day 1 - Control Flow and Logical Operators

 ### Concepts Practised
-- Printing to the Console in Python
-- String Manipulation and Code Intelligence
-- Debugging
+- Concepts Practised
-- The Python Input Function
+- Control Flow with if / else and Conditional Operators
-- Python Variables
+- Modulus Operator
+- Nested if statements and elif statements
+- Multiple If Statements in Succession
-- Variable Naming
+- Logical Operators

-### Band Name Generator